guokrspace/VisitorRegistor/README.md

 This is to create a dispatcher, it will dispach the Action with Action Type and payload to the callbacks that registered.
 The registration is done in the Store.

 ## 6. Store (VisitorStore.js)
 It contains the actual implementations for the actions callbacks as well as the registration for the dispatcher.
+These callbacks will also emit the CHANGE Event to components so that it can update the view if needed.